My Approach:

 Manhattan’s Iconic Architecture

-Let’s meander through Lower Manhattan to see how old and new New York commingle.
-After investigating the structure and aesthetics of the Brooklyn Bridge (the world’s longest suspension bridge at the time of its completion, in 1883), we’ll explore the city’s early skyscrapers, like the Woolworth Building, and compare them their modern glass and steel counterparts, like the Freedom Tower.
+- Let’s meander through Lower Manhattan to see how old and new New York commingle.
+After investigating the structure and aesthetics of the Brooklyn Bridge (completed in 1883), we’ll explore the city’s early skyscrapers, like the Woolworth Building, and compare them their modern glass and steel counterparts, like the Freedom Tower.
 We’ll finish by debating the merits and drawbacks of Santiago Calatrava’s controversial PATH transit hub.

 Public Art in Grand Central Madison